Range gate pull-off: Range Pull-off

 While testing a late-war radar design, the AI Mk.
 IX, a serious problem with the auto-follow system was found.

-While this system was being developed, Bomber Command was pressing the Air Ministry to use "window", better known today as chaff, as a radar countermeasure.
+While this system was being developed, Bomber Command was pressing the Air Ministry to use the radar countermeasure "window", better known today as chaff.
 Fighter Command pointed out that the Germans could easily copy the system and use it against England, potentially re-opening The Blitz.
 It was suggested that the AI Mk.
 IX would ignore window because it decelerated rapidly after it was dropped, and would thus quickly pass out of the range gates and not be tracked.
-But exactly the opposite occurred in testing; the radar unerringly locked onto the window and the target disappeared from the display.
+Exactly the opposite occurred in testing; the radar unerringly locked onto the window and the target disappeared from the display.

 Range gate pull-off is essentially an electronic version of window.
 Instead of producing the secondary return by dropping a packet of foil reflectors, the second return is created by a transponder in the target aircraft.
 The transponder initially responds as rapidly as possible to the radar's signal, producing a second blip that overlaps the original.
 Over a period of time, it increasingly delays the return so that it falls "behind" the radar signal in time.
 The goal is to delay the signal so it counters the aircraft's motion, leaving a signal at what appears to be a (nearly) fixed location in space.
 If the radar was locked on to the aircraft, it will hopefully remain locked to this second pulse as the aircraft moves away from the original location.
 Eventually, the aircraft will fall outside the range gate and disappear, while the radar continues tracking the false signal.
 Thus, the false signal is said to "pull the range gate off the target".